mcmonkeyprojects/DemocracyDiscordBot/README.md

 # Admin user IDs to trust with admin commands.
 Sample ID is my own.
 admins:
 - 105458332365504512
-# Leave blank for now... this will be filled by topics later.
+# Leave blank for now... these will be filled automatically by the bot later.
 vote_topics:
+old_topics:
 ```

 #### To start the bot up: